syeda-commits/bacterial_analysis/data/source_info.md

 The raw sequencing data corresponds to an uncharacterized *Salmonella enterica* isolate.
 The dataset was publicly available through NCBI SRA, and the strain identity was intentionally withheld during the initial analysis to simulate an unbiased, real-world workflow for genome assembly, annotation, and AMR profiling.

-All analytical steps—including quality control, sequence assembly, filtering, annotation, and AMR gene detection—were performed independently by the researcher.
+All analytical steps including quality control, sequence assembly, filtering, annotation, and AMR gene detection were performed independently by the researcher.

 ### 📂 Dataset Info
 - **Organism**: *Salmonella enterica*